raphael251/movie-tickets-reservation-system/README.md

 - [x] Create ScreeningSeat entity for managing seat reservations within a screening
 - [x] Populate the screening seats for a screening on creation
 - [x] Create endpoint to list all seats in a screening
-- [ ] Create endpoint for reserving a seat in a screening
+- [x] Update the reservations endpoint to reserve a screening seat instead of the old params
 - [ ] Create a new Movie entity just for the static information about movies available for screening
-- [ ] Room CRUD endpoints

 ## Improvements